neoswap-ai/neoswap-solana-collection-swap/README.md

     programId: string; // ProgramId of the solana program the swap is being deployed to
     swapIdentity: neoTypes.SwapIdentity; // Object containing most relevant information of the swap
-    txWithoutSigner: neoTypes.TxWithSigner[]; // Array of transactions to broadcast with empty Signer };
+    txWithoutSigner: neoTypes.TxWithSigner[]; // Array of transactions to broadcast with empty Signer
+    warning: string; // string containing information that the SwapData contains some NFT that user do not own };
 ```